Sunday, December 8, 2013

 Semantically, though, "电脑" is an awkward or absurd translation.
 It literally means "electric brain", which, had it been adopted decades ago by the pioneers of the computer technology or its users, would be a natural choice.
 But neither mainland China nor Taiwan is related to the invention of a computer, and so cannot invent a word for it to be backported to the language associated with the invention and expect to be accepted (see my theory of linguistic authority).
 On the other hand, "计算机" is a perfect literal translation of "computer", although "机", literally "machine", goes beyond the meaning of the suffix "-er" by limiting it to a machine, which in this case is acceptable since a "computer" does not refer to a person that computes but only a machine in the context.

 The story does not end here because there's another word to be translated, "calculator".
 Both "compute" and "calculate" are accurately translated to "计算" in Chinese.
-But since "计算机" was already taken for "computer", what's left for "calculator"?
-My Taiwanese friend told me while they call "computer" "電腦", they call "calculator" "計算機".
-Mainlanders, on the other hand, call "computer" "计算机" or "电脑", and "calculator" "计算器", literally the same as "计算机", but with the last character changed (thanks to the rich synonym repository in the Chinese language), it cunningly circumvents the problem created by the semantic equivalence of the two English words.
+But since "计算机" was already taken for "computer", what's left in Chinese for "calculator"?
+My Taiwanese friend told me while they call "computer" "電腦", they call "calculator", surprisingly, "計算機".
+Mainlanders, on the other hand, call "computer" "计算机" or "电脑", and "calculator" "计算器", literally the same as "计算机", but with the last character changed (thanks to the rich synonym repository in the Chinese language); it cunningly circumvents the problem created by the semantic equivalence of the two English words.
 Well, are "compute" and "calculate" really semantically equivalent?
 Walter W. Skeat's Concise Dictionary of English Etymology says "compute" originated from Latin com- (together) and putare (think), and "calculate" from calculare (reckon by help of small pebbles).
-We may conclude that "compute" sounds like more sophisticated computation while "calculate" is for rudimentary arithmetic, and they correctly match the relative complexity between a computer and a calculator.
+It seems that "compute" is for more sophisticated computation while "calculate" is for rudimentary arithmetic, and they correctly match the relative complexity between a computer and a calculator.
 Unfortunately, there're no two good Chinese words that mean the same apart from this subtle difference in connotation.
 Maybe "算数" is one for the lower end "calculate".
 But early Chinese translators didn't happen to choose "算数机" for "calculator", so be it.

 Related to this translation discrepancy in computer technology are "程序" and "程式" for "(computer) program", "硬件/软件" and "硬體/軟體" for "hardware/software", etc. Fortunately, these differences are historical in the sense that they're limited and won't expand to new words, as the Chinese people in the mainland and Taiwan are more than ever in contact with each other.